-If you’ve got sales data from Christmas 2019 to work from, that’s a really great place to start.
-The world might have changed this year, but it’s unlikely that people’s appetites have shifted too far from the Christmas classics.
-In fact, insight suggests that the old favourites and a sense of normality will be all the rage this December.
+Christmas 2020 was somewhat hit and miss for many in the hospitality industry, so if you’ve got sales data from back in 2019 to work from then that’s a great place to start.
+The world might have changed a little since, but it’s unlikely that people’s appetites have shifted too far from the Christmas classics.
+In fact, insight suggests that the old familiar favourites and returning to a sense of normality will be what people are looking for this December.

-Your Star/Dog analysis will tell you which dishes were most profitable and most popular for your business last Christmas – and which weren’t.
+Your Star/Dog analysis will tell you which dishes were most profitable and most popular for your business over the Christmas period – and which weren’t.
 Start shaping your menu by maintaining the ‘Stars’, and consider how you can improve the popularity and profitability of the ‘Dogs’ – or whether to remove them completely.

 Now make your life in the kitchen a little bit easier